Twelve Koskoff, Koskoff & Bieder Attorneys Selected: Connecticut Super Lawyers™ Or Rising Stars

 About Koskoff, Koskoff & Bieder.

-Koskoff, Koskoff & Bieder has offices in Bridgeport, Danbury and New Haven.
-The nationally known law firm has achieved record verdicts for people who suffer catastrophic personal injuries or economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate or governmental abuse and commercial misconduct. www.koskoff.com .
+Koskoff, Koskoff & Bieder, is a nationally known law firm that has achieved record verdicts for people who suffer catastrophic personal injuries or economic harm from medical malpractice, violation of their civil rights, dangerous products, negligence, drunk drivers, corporate or governmental abuse and commercial misconduct. www.koskoff.com .